-In the river water, the annual averages of sulfate concentration have varied between 50 and 80 mg L-1 over the last 30 years.
+In the river water, the annual averages of sulfate concentration have varied between 50 and 80 mg L^{-1} over the last 30 years.
 The river bank filtrate reaches the redox level of sulfate reduction while passing the deposits on the river bottom and remnants of the Holocene layers that the river intersects, resulting in sulfate concentrations of one half that of the river water.
 The PW passes the Holocene clay and peat layer and reaches an even lower redox level, with methanogenesis.
 Since methane and sulfate do not occur simultaneously, the methane and sulfate concentrations were used as indicators for estimating the water fractions derived from both origins.
 PW is identified by the presence of methane and river bank filtrate by the presence of sulfate.
 Since the ratio of PW to river bank filtrate determines the methane and sulfate concentrations of individual wells, the concentrations show a negative correlation (Fig. 3).
-Corresponding to the hydrology, wells near the river abstract mostly river bank filtrate, so with low methane and relatively high sulfate concentrations (e.g. wells RK-P12, 17, 34 and 35).
-In the same way, wells with high methane concentrations and low sulfate concentrations are located in the back of the well field and abstract a larger share of PW.
-The tions are located in the back of the well field and abstract a larger share of PW.
-The sulfate concentrations are, however, even lower than might be expected based on the share of river bank filtrate because of the long residence times for it to reach the back of the well field.
-The old Rhine water had lower sulfate concentrations and, during transport, sufficient time was available for sulfate to be reduced by the small amounts of organic matter within the aquifer.
-The reduction of sulfate by organic matter within the aquifer needs long travel times; reduction is limited when travel times are less than 10 to 20 years.
-This is shown by the wells in the center of the well field (RK-P07 to 09) where sulfate concentrations remain at the level that is expected from the mixing ratio of sulfate-free PW to river bank filtrate and show no indication of a decrease caused by reduction processes during the aquifer transport.
+Corresponding to the hydrology, wells near the river abstract mostly river bank filtrate and therefore have low methane and high sulfate concentrations (e.g. wells RK-P12, 17, 34 and 35), while wells at the other side of the well field abstract mostly PW and have high methane and low sulfate concentrations.